-During your visit to this Web site you may send an e-mail to HESC.
-Your e-mail address and the contents of your message will be collected.
+During your visit, you may send an email to HESC.
+Your email address and the contents of your message will be collected.
 The information collected is not limited to text characters and may include audio, video, and graphic information formats included in the message.
-Your e-mail address and the information included in your message will be used to respond to you, to address issues you identify, to improve this Web site, or to forward your message to another state agency for appropriate action.
-Your e-mail address is not collected for commercial purposes and HESC does not sell or disclose your e-mail address for commercial purposes.
+Your email address and the information included in your message will be used to respond to you, to address issues you identify, to improve this website, or to forward your message to another state or federal agency for appropriate action.
+Your email address is not collected for commercial purposes and HESC does not sell or disclose your email address for commercial purposes.

 Information Collected When You Make A Credit Card Loan Payment

-If you visit this Web site to make a credit card payment on your outstanding student loan debt, HESC will provide a data entry screen that transmits your credit card information to the Web site of Virtual Merchant, a credit card service provider, to process the transaction.
+If you visit this website to make a credit card payment on your outstanding student loan debt, HESC will provide a secure data entry screen that transmits your credit card information securely to virtualmerchantservices.com, a credit card service provider, to process the transaction.
 HESC will not receive any of your non-public, personal information.
-The credit card service provider "Virtual Merchant" will forward to HESC only that information necessary for HESC to properly credit the payment to your account.
-For more information about Virtual Merchant's treatment of your non-public personal information, see the Privacy and other policies displayed on Virtual Merchant's Web site.
+This credit card service provider will forward to HESC only that information necessary for HESC to properly credit the payment to your account.
+For more information about this credit card service provider’s treatment of your non-public personal information, see the privacy and other policies displayed on virtualmerchantservices.com.

-In order to obtain a HescPIN under the HESC Authentication System, you need to complete the registration process.
-As part of that process, certain non-public personal information such as your name, social security number, date of birth, etc. will be collected from you.
-When the process is completed and your identity is confirmed, you’ll be provided with a HESC User ID and PIN.
-You can then use your HESC User ID and PIN to complete an online transaction.
+To obtain a HESCPIN under the HESC Authentication System, you must complete the registration process, which requires that certain non-public personal information, such as your name, SSN, date of birth, etc. be collected from you.
+When the process is completed and your identity is confirmed, you’ll be provided with a HESC User ID and HESCPIN.
+You can then use your HESC User ID and HESCPIN to complete an online transaction.

 The HESC Authentication System safeguards all non-public personal information that is collected.

-HESC's TAP on the Web may be accessed via the Federal FAFSA (Free Application for Federal Student Aid) on the Web or by going to the URL provided by HESC on the e-mail or postcard mailed to you.
-Before you begin the TAP on the Web process, your identity will be authenticated based upon the non-public personal information you provide such as name, Social Security Number, date of birth, etc. The authentication process identifies who you are, provides you with a HESC USER ID and PIN, and serves to help safeguard your non-public personal information.
+HESC’s online TAP application, TAP-on-the-Web, may be accessed via the Federal Free Application for Federal Student Aid (FAFSA) online form or by going to https://www.tap.hesc.ny.gov/totw/.
+Before you begin the TAP-on-the-Web process, your identity will be authenticated based upon the non-public personal information you provide, such as name, SSN, date of birth, etc. The authentication process identifies who you are, provides you with a HESC User ID and PIN, and serves to help safeguard your non-public personal information.

-Failure to provide HESC with all information necessary to process your TAP on the Web application will result in HESC's inability to process your TAP application.
-You may apply for TAP via a paper TAP application [available at your school's financial aid office or by contacting HESC at 1-888-NYS-HESC (1-888-697-4372) or 1-800-445-5234 (TDD)].
+Failure to provide HESC with all information necessary to process your TAP application will result in HESC’s inability to process your TAP application.
+You may apply for TAP via a paper TAP application available at your school’s financial aid office or by contacting HESC at 888-NYS-HESC (888-697-4372).

-If, during your visit to this web site, you want to view your TAP status, reviewing and changing data used in the processing of your TAP application, or request duplicate TAP forms, you will need to use your HescPIN user ID and PIN.
-You still have the option to change your school or address on a paper form available at 1-888-NYS-HESC (1-888-697-4372) or 1-800-445-5234 (TDD).
+If, during your visit to this website, you want to view your TAP status, reviewing and changing data used in the processing of your TAP application, or request duplicate TAP forms, you will need to use your HESCPIN User ID and PIN.
+You still have the option to change your school or address on a paper form available at 888-NYS-HESC (888-697-4372).
 HESC needs to know the school you're attending in order to pay TAP awards.

-Information Collected When Designated School Employees Perform Student Record Maintenance on This Web Site
+Information Collected through School Student Record Maintenance on this Website

 Information Collected When Designated School Employees View/Correct Student TAP Certification Information

-If you are a designated school official and during your visit to this Web site you view/correct student TAP certification information, the information, including personal information, present in these transactions - volunteered by either you or the student (including student name, student address, student social security number and student date of birth) is used by HESC to service student TAP awards.
-Access to this information is limited to HESC staff who require access to perform their official duties and school staff with security access, as initiated by a designated school official.
-All submitted certification transactions are retained for three years.
-The last submitted transaction for each term is retained for 10 years.
-If student TAP certification is not corrected as necessary, student TAP cannot be properly processed.
+Designated school employees can view and/or correct student TAP certification information through this website.
+Edited student information, including student name, reported income, student address, student SSN and student date of birth, provided by designated school employees is used by HESC to service TAP awards.
+Access to this information is limited to HESC staff who require access to perform their official duties and designated school staff.
+If student TAP certification information is not corrected as necessary, student TAP awards cannot be properly processed.